ibm-cloud-docs/power-iaas/configuring-custom-image.md

 ### IBM i
 {: #ibmi-details}

-The {{site.data.keyword.powerSys_notm}} offering supports IBM i 7.1, or later.
 Clients running IBM i 6.1, or earlier, must first upgrade the OS to current support level before migrating to the {{site.data.keyword.powerSys_notm}}.
 IBM i 7.4 supports direct upgrades from IBM i 5.4, 6.1 or 7.1.
 For more information, see [Migrating to IBM i 7.2 from 5.4, 6.1 or 7.1](https://www.ibm.com/docs/en/i/7.3?topic=considerations-migrating-i-72-from-54-61-71){: external}.

 Power Systems <!-- E1080 (9080-HEX) and  -->S1022 (9105-22A) supports IBM i 7.3 and later versions.
 See [S922 (9009-22A), E980 (9080-M9S), and S1022 (9105-22A) software maps](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformibmi){: external} for more information.

 Learn more about the [IBM i PTF minimum levels](/docs/power-iaas?topic=power-iaas-minimum-levels) and [IBM i release lifecycle](https://www.ibm.com/support/pages/release-life-cycle){: external}

-IBM i 7.1 virtual machines (VMs) supports only 64 storage volumes per VM.
 IBM i 7.2, and later, supports up to 127 storage volumes per VM.
-IBM i 7.1, IBM i 7.2, and IBM i 7.3 VMs are at end of support and are in service extension.
+IBM i 7.2, and IBM i 7.3 VMs are at end of support and are in service extension.
 Therefore, additional Service Extension fees apply.
 {: note}

 ### Linux